 6 cr. hrs

-Blood, Defenses and Invaders takes an integrative approach to cover the immune system and pathogens that invade the cellular and humeral defenses.
+Blood, Defenses, and Invaders take an integrative approach to cover the immune system and pathogens that invade the cellular and humeral defenses.
 Topics include hematopoiesis, cellular interactions, antibody formation, antigen-antibody reactions, cell-mediated immunity, and the biological effects of immunological reactions.
-In addition, a comprehensive approach evaluating the pathogenesis, epidemiology, physical diagnosis and treatment of bacterial, viral, fungal and parasite-mediated infectious diseases will be covered throughout this 6-week course.
+In addition, a comprehensive approach evaluating the pathogenesis, epidemiology, physical diagnosis, and treatment of bacterial, viral, fungal, and parasite-mediated infectious diseases is covered throughout this 6-week course.
 Finally, the course will elaborate on the synthesis and function of hemoglobin, red blood cell structural components, blood types including Rh types, the pathogenesis of anemia, leukemia, and a basic understanding of blood banking and transfusion medicine.
 Students will also investigate various components of the normal coagulation process including vasculature, platelets, pro-coagulants, and natural anticoagulation.

 M-ID 504 – Musculoskeletal and Integument